Class Action Lawsuit Over Kia and Hyundai Oil Consumption

 Has the Hyundai and Kia oil consumption class action lawsuit been settled?

 The Cho et al. v.
 Hyundai Motor Company, Ltd. et al. class action lawsuit has not been settled yet.

 On October 21, 2022, the court granted the Defendants’ motion to dismiss the class action complaint, giving the Plaintiffs 14 days to file an amended complaint.
 The plaintiffs filed an amended class action complaint on November 18, 2022, and the defendants have until March 12, 2023, to file a response.
 No hearings are scheduled until June 2023.

 Is there anything I need to do currently?

-The case has not been settled, nor has it been certified to proceed as a class action.
-As a settlement has not been reached nor class notice mailed out, there is nothing you need to do now.
+The class action lawsuit has not been settled, nor has it been certified to proceed as a class action.
+As a settlement has not been reached nor class notice mailed out, there is nothing you need to do at this time.